jaruba/PowderWeb/README.md

 [Embed Demo](http://powder.media/embed-test.html)

-**Note**: Embedding will not work on websites that use SSL unless the user activates "Use SSL" in Powder Web's settings and then sets the Self-Signed SSL Certificate as Trusted by right clicking Powder Web in the tray, selecting "Show in Browser" and then accepting the certificate on the security page shown by the Browser.
+**Note**: Embedding will not work on websites that use SSL unless [users follow this guide](https://github.com/jaruba/PowderWeb/wiki/Guide#enabling-ssl) to enable SSL in Powder Web too.

 ### Technologies Used